kletobias/p2022/_posts/2024-05-30-podcast-revolutionizing-real-time-image-analysis-google-adds-continuous-image-segmenation-to-gemini-ai-assistant.md

 <br>

-# Revolutionizing Real-Time Image Analysis: Google adds Continuous Image Segmenation to Gemini AI Assistant
+# Revolutionizing Real-Time Image Analysis: Google adds Continuous Image Segmentation to Gemini AI Assistant

 In the latest [episode](#the-podcast) of the Nice Machine Learning Podcast we embark on a thrilling journey into the heart of the AI revolution.